johnshew/NagbotOnGraph/notes.md

 # Work Items

-* P1 - api/v1.0/tasks/id - returns json for task - done
+* P1 - api/v1.0/tasks/id - returns json for task - (done)

-* P1 -  for "nag marked" incomplete tasks send notifications to associated bot channels according to policy.
-Need a simple policy and last nag time.
+* P1 - For "nag marked" incomplete tasks send notifications to associated bot channels according to policy.
+Need a simple policy and last nag time. (close)

-* P1 - Send a Nag with a url to nagbot.shew.net/task/id where id is the Outlook Task id.
+* P1 - Send a Nag with a url to nagbot.shew.net/task/id where id is the Outlook Task id and show UX on that task.

-  * P3 - Alternatively consider having these count as a login on that task and expiring them after say a day.
-But if you are logged in - which you would be on your phone - then no big deal.
+* P2 - Edit task/id.

-* P2 - Store userKey to oid map more persistently.
+* P2 - Store userKey to oid map more persistently. (done)

-* P2 - Show/Edit task/id P3 - Have a way show all tasks to mark requests as Naggable - for now use Category.

 * P2 - Host in the cloud.

+* P3 - Have a way show all tasks to mark requests as Naggable - for now use Category.

-* P3 - Nag Policy - use a "versioned json object".
+* P3 - Multiple Nag Policies.
+Maybe use a "versioned json object".
 Start with NagPreference: { nagType: "simple"; timeZoneRelative?: true /* assumes false */ } which is a nag once a week until one week then daily in the morning at 10 am (initially then using preference) then on the day of hourly starting at 10 am (initially)

 # Interesting